 The Purchasing Director, or designee, is responsible for the review of all proposals for responsiveness before distributing them to the Selection Committee.
+However, responsiveness determinations may be made at any time prior to contract award.
 A proposer is considered responsive if the proposal conforms in all material respects to the terms and conditions in the solicitation.